rbutenuth/loop-module/README.md

 ## For-Each

 The loop iterates over payload, or the optional collection given in the parameter `values`.
+In contrast to the builtin for-each loop, the payloads of the iterations are collected and returned as an array.
-Here an example to square all numbers of a collection:
+So this example squares all numbers of a collection and returns a collection with the squares:

 ```
 <loop:for-each>